sudlab/pipeline_motif_analysis/README.md

 Output obtained from running tomtom on the merge motifs originating from homer and streme highstab_merge_homer_streme.meme.log is the tomtom output log.

+The report render ouputs in final_motifs pipeline_report.html and associated files.

 ## Requirements